Provision of procedural advice and programming services.

 Feedback indicated continued high levels of satisfaction among senators with the provision of documents by the Table Office.

-The Table Office is divided into three sections, as outlined in Figure 5.
-It is led by the Clerk Assistant (Table), who also performs duties as a clerk at the table in the Senate chamber, as do the two directors.
-Each of the sections contributed to the department's outcome by working towards the following intermediate outcomes:
+The Table Office comprises three sections, as outlined in Figure 5.
+It is led by the Clerk Assistant (Table), who performs duties as a clerk at the table in the Senate chamber.
+The two directors in the Table Office also perform chamber duties.

 Figure 5 Elements and responsibilities of the Table Office